 ♦ Step # 3 - Introduce Preparation Tasks

 I’d also like you to look at yourselves and the other people in your lives this week to see how things have changed and what you think could still be better.
 We’ll talk more about how it feels to stop these meeting too.
 I’m pleased with how far you’ve come, and I’m excited to see where you are headed."

-On this track, we have discussed four steps in a technique for structured termination of joint sessions for internet bully and victim.
+In this section, we have discussed four steps in a technique for structured termination of joint sessions for internet bully and victim.
 These four steps are, setting the stage, introduce the rationale for termination, introduce preparation tasks, and the final joint meeting.

-On the next track we will discuss four specific therapeutic strategies for victims of internet bullying.
+In the next section, we will discuss four specific therapeutic strategies for victims of internet bullying.
 These four strategies are avoid giving the internet bully an emotional payoff, be verbally assertive, do something unexpected, and practice necessary behaviors.

 - Smith, F. (2006).
 Going after cyberbullies a group of Internet "angels" is out to protect children.
 Prevention, 58(9), 143-144.